 The Village Meeting is keen to ensure that Redlingfield remains a vibrant community.
 One of its long-term aims is to bring affordable housing to the village to ensure that children are not forced to move away, farmworkers can live near their work and parents near their offspring.

-The current chairman of the Parish Council is Mike Ager.
-Mike Ager's Register of Members Interests.
+The current chairman of the Parish Council is Marjery (Midge) Gibbons.
+Midge's Register of Members Interests.
+Redlingfield Chair Code of Conduct adendum.

-The Parish Council can be contacted by emailing firstname.lastname@example.org
+The parish clerk and secretary Janet Norman-Philips and the Parish Council can be contacted by emailing email@example.com or phoning 01379 678835.

 Redlingfield Parish Meeting and the Village Committee

 We have a Parish Meeting here in Redlingfield – not a Parish Council.
-So each year we have an Annual Village Meeting, normally held in May, at which the Parish Chair person, clerk and treasurer are elected.
+Each year we have an Annual Village Meeting (Annual Parish Meeting), normally held in May, at which the Parish Chair person, clerk and treasurer are elected.

-The Village Committee are also elected at the Annual Village Meeting, they are a group of people who volunteer to work on behalf of the village organising various activities and fundraising eg Pubs on the Green, litter picking, Summer BBQ, Race Nights, previous cheese & wine events and maintaining the Doorstep Green and church, as well as planting trees, installing play equipment and generally helping out.
-In addition, many other villagers give their time to help carry out these activities on an ad-hoc basis.
+The Village Committee are also elected at the Annual Village Meeting, they are a group of around 14-18 people (it varies) who volunteer to work on behalf of the village organising various activities and fundraising eg Pubs on the Green, litter picking, Summer BBQ, Race Nights, various other events.
+They also help maintain the Doorstep Green and church, as well as planting trees, installing play equipment and generally helping out.
+In addition, many other villagers volunteer and give their time to help carry out these activities.

-Volunteers also maintain the village website and produce the village magazine, the Athelington, Horham & Redlingfield news, which is printed in full colour, produced quarterly and distributed free to some 350 local businesses and residents.
+Volunteers also maintain the village website and produce the village magazine, the Athelington, Horham & Redlingfield news, which is printed in full colour, produced quarterly and distributed free to some 350 local residents and businesses.
 Copies are also on the website www.redlingfield.suffolk.gov.uk.

-The Village Committee and all the other volunteers are one of the things that make Redlingfield such a great place to live, a living example of a community coming together to do good stuff.
+The Village Committee and all the other volunteers are one of the things that make Redlingfield such a great place to live, a community coming together to do good stuff.
+The activities of this group of people normally raises £2,000-£3,000 a year.

-Neither the officials (Chair, clerk or treasurer) nor any of the Village Committee receive any payment whatsoever for carrying out these voluntary activities and duties.
+Neither the officials (Chair, clerk or treasurer) nor any of the Village Committee receive any payment at all for carrying out these voluntary activities and duties.

-Redlingfield Parish Meeting is a body corporate (ie part of the Statutory Local Government Structure) and as such is legally entitled to raise a local Council Tax to pay for things that the village wants done.
+Redlingfield Parish Meeting is a local authority (though with fewer powers than a full Parish Council – for example a Parish Meeting cannot reclaim VAT whereas a Parish Council can).
+It has to be consulted on local government matters such as new planning applications (to see how we deal with planning applications click here); it is also legally entitled to raise a local Council Tax to pay for things that the village wants done.
 However, the Annual Village Meeting voted overwhelmingly to not have a local Council Tax – instead they voted to hold fundraising events.
 So that’s what we do.

-The Annual Village Meeting is the decision-making body for the village.
+The Annual Village Meeting (Annual Parish Meeting) is the decision-making body for the village.
 At this annual meeting of the Parish anyone and everyone is free to speak their mind, to propose things that we should be doing or should not be doing.
-Where people have either negative views about what is happening or alternatively ideas for projects they would like to see happening, they are very welcome to voice them.
-Proposals are voted on and the Chair then takes responsibility for carrying out those wishes (provided they are lawful) to the best of their ability.
-For radical or contentious proposals the entire village would be consulted.
+If people have negative views about what is happening or have ideas for projects they would like to see happening, they are encouraged and very welcome to voice them.
+Proposals are voted on by everyone from Redlingfield at the meeting and the Chair then takes responsibility for carrying out those wishes (provided they are lawful) to the best of their ability.
+For radical or contentious proposals, the entire village would be consulted.

 Fundraising for village projects and village expenditure

-All the grants and donations we have received over the years have been for specific named projects.
+All the grants and donations we have received over the years have been for specific projects.

 The main village expenditure each year relates to insurance and grass cutting and purchases to sell at the various events – these events make a profit.
 The village magazine covers its costs from advertising revenue.